 The Official Red Tape: Texas Cultivation Laws and The Schedule 3 Shift

 It’s is absurd that a plant growing naturally under the Texas sun can still land you in a cage.
 The government’s most nonsensical rule is how they calculate “weight.”
 In Texas, prosecutors often weigh the entire plant—including the stalks, roots, and sometimes even the attached soil—turning a small personal garden into a heavy felony charge simply because of the moisture and dirt.
-So it’s not what we would call a “grow friendly” state.
-But that’s not stopping the thousands of Texas who quietly mind their own business and grow their own pot.
+So it’s not what we would call a “grow-friendly” state.
+But that’s not stopping the thousands of Texans who quietly mind their own business and grow their own pot.
+But legally speaking, we have to have a disclaimer in here telling you what to do as an adult.

 Texas State Home Grow Laws